Executed for Insurrection Part 1

 There may be no way to know what the realities of history are because original stories are often destroyed or hidden in order to hide some inconvenient truths.
 The stories you are about to read are an examination of some of the happenings surrounding one of the most fascinating persons who ever lived in an attempt to determine what may have actually been the truth and what was fiction.

 The reason for an alternate story is because of the fact that it is very obvious that much of the Truth in the stories in the gospels have been cut out, altered, added to and perhaps even completely rewritten to adhere to the Church’s agendas or pet doctrines.
-However, when one applies logic and critical thinking skills to what the writers have made out to be history, it becomes apparent that something isn’t quite right, many things just don’t add up.
+When one applies logic and critical thinking skills to what the writers have made out to be history, it becomes apparent that something isn’t quite right, many things just don’t add up.

 This story is about a man widely known as Jesus, who was actually named Yeshuah at birth, or Joshua in English.
 But according to this writing I will refer to this character as Jesus, since he is well known with this name.
 Jesus was a man who was said to have been the Messiah prophesied in the Old Testament by Christians, and the king of the Jews.
 According to Christianity, Jesus is believed to be the second person of the godhead trinity — “God the Son”.